Head to Head Comparison: Magnera (MAGN) and The Competition

 |2.34

-Magnera presently has a consensus price target of $24.00, suggesting a potential upside of 6.48%.
-As a group, “Paper mills” companies have a potential upside of 16.11%.
-Given Magnera’s rivals higher possible upside, analysts clearly believe Magnera has less favorable growth aspects than its rivals.
+Magnera currently has a consensus target price of $24.00, indicating a potential upside of 7.05%.
+As a group, “Paper mills” companies have a potential upside of 14.48%.
+Given Magnera’s competitors higher probable upside, analysts plainly believe Magnera has less favorable growth aspects than its competitors.

 Summary